 The Four Seas (2022)

-One of the most-anticipated Chinese New Year films, Four Seas will release on 1 February.
+One of the most-anticipated Chinese New Year movies, Four Seas will release on 1 February.
 Directed by Han Han, the movie stars Liu Haoran, Zhang Youhao, Qiao Shan, Liu Haocun, Yin Zheng, Shen Teng and Zhou Qi in pivotal roles.

 The story follows a young motorcycle stunt driver (Liu Haoran) who renews his relationship with his estranged father and meets a racecar brother-sister duo in a chance encounter.
 The three then go on a road trip, which is where all the fun lies.